pragmint/open-practices/capabilities/test-data-management.md

 ### [Create and Manage Ephemeral Environments](/practices/create-and-manage-ephemeral-environments.md)

 Ephemeral environments are isolated, production-like spaces that can be spun up on demand.
-Each environment starts with a clean state — teams generate, load, and reset data without affecting others.
+Each environment starts with a clean state.
+Teams can generate, load, and reset data without affecting others.
 This reduces test flakiness, ensures consistent results, and supports more accurate debugging.
 When integrated into CI/CD pipelines, ephemeral environments give teams fast, reliable feedback across app, data, and infrastructure changes.

 ### Use Data-generation Tools